bluenviron/mediamtx/README.md

     runOnPublishRestart: yes
 ```

-Every time someone publishes a stream, the server will produce HLS segments, that can be served by a web server.
+The resulting files (`stream.m3u8` and a lot of `.ts` segments) can be served by a web server.

-The example above makes the assumption that the incoming stream is encoded with H264 and AAC, since they are the only codecs supported by HLS; if the incoming stream is encoded with different codecs, it must be converted:
+The example above makes the assumption that published streams are encoded with H264 and AAC, since they are the only codecs supported by HLS; if streams make use of different codecs, they must be converted:

 ```yml
 paths: